Leprechaun Bark: Festive St Patrick’s Day Microwave Treat

 You don’t need the luck of the Irish to make some beautiful and delicious leprechaun bark!
 This recipe takes just minutes to put together (and some time chilling in the fridge) for an incredibly easy dessert.

 It’s a great option for St. Patrick’s day for the kids (or anyone else who can’t have the alcohol that is often in desserts).
+Plus, it’s quick and simple to make, so it’s a great alternative to cookies, especially when you’re short on time.

 The thing I love about this recipe is that it is so easy to adjust.
 Use any kind of chocolate, and top it with candies, sprinkles, colored candy melts, cereal, you name it!
 Flavor it if you want, or just enjoy the chocolate flavor – it’s your choice.